Positano

 The beaches of Positano

-Spiaggia Grande, Fornillo, Arienzo, La Porta and Laurito, with their cobalt blue sea every year the recognition of the Blue Flag of Italy, the label that rewards the most marine pristine waters.
+Spiaggia Grande, Fornillo, Arienzo, La Porta and Laurito, with their deep cobalt-blue waters, are awarded Italy's Bandiera Blu (Blue Flag) recognition each year, a label that honors the most pristine marine waters.

 \6